-Currently, the simplest way is to host your own Gotify server and install the associated distributor.
+Currently, the simplest way is to connect to a Gotify server and install the associated distributor.

-You should use the UnifedPush connector library for your framework.
+You should use the UnifiedPush connector library for your framework.
 If it doesn’t already exist for your framework/language, contributions are welcome.

 The distributors page has a recap of all the options.